-The purpose of governance in resolution is to ensure that rapid decision-making and oversight arrangements can be maintained to accommodate changes to the firm's governance that may be introduced in resolution.
-The Group is predominantly able to leverage existing Governance structures and capabilities to meet resolution requirements, facilitating a straightforward transition between BAU and resolution.
+The Group is able to leverage existing Governance structures and capabilities to meet resolution requirements, facilitating a straightforward transition between BAU and resolution.

-As outlined in the Introduction, our resolution strategy is a BoE-led bail-in and the appointment of a BIA, with the Resolution Instrument providing direction on the nature of the BIA role .
-We have considered how BAU governance arrangements provide the ability to make decisions at short notice upon entry into resolution; the flexibility of our Corporate Governance Framework facilitates a straightforward transition regardless of the role of the BIA.
-With short, familiar and clear lines of escalation, and provisions which enable Boards to take an agile approach to governance, resolution can be coordinated in an efficient manner, facilitating decision-making at pace and with clear accountability.
+As outlined in the Introduction, our resolution strategy comprises a BoE-led bail-in and the appointment of a BIA, with the Resolution Instrument6 providing direction on the nature of the BIA role.
+We have considered the fact that our BAU governance arrangements provide the ability to make decisions at short notice upon entry into resolution; and that the flexibility of our Corporate Framework ('CGF') facilitates Governance а straightforward transition regardless of the role of the BIA.
+With direct, well-understood and clear lines of escalation, and provisions which enable the Boards of the Group and its subsidiaries to take an agile approach to governance, resolution can be coordinated in an efficient manner, facilitating decision-making at pace and with clear accountability.

 Upon commencement of any stress event that may lead into recovery or resolution, the established GIM framework would support the Group's response to the event, with capabilities proven during major stresses including the Covid-19 pandemic.
-Resolution-specific governance (including Resolution Steering Committee supported by Accountable Executive Steering Committees, Forums and Working Groups) provides an additional layer of support to management and the BIA, with barrier Accountable Executives and subject matter experts supporting the coordination of the resolution outcomes.
+Resolution-specific governance (including Resolution Steering Committee supported by Accountable Executive Steering Committees, Forums and Working Groups) provides an additional layer of support to management and the BIA, with Accountable Executives and subject matter experts supporting the coordination of the resolution outcomes.

-As a large but comparatively simple UK group, existing governance arrangements are considered sufficiently flexible and robust to facilitate rapid execution of decisions in resolution.
+As a large but comparatively simple UK Group, existing governance arrangements are considered sufficiently flexible and robust to facilitate rapid execution of decisions in resolution.
 Recognising the effectiveness of the Group's governance structure, the Group considers that all existing Board and executive governance committees and mandates would continue to operate in resolution.